Law A-level

 Any trips?

-Yes, there are a number of trips on A-Level Law.We will visit Bristol Crown Court where you will be able to sit in the public gallery and watch the trial unfold before your eyes.
-Our students have seen trials in the past on a variety of legal matters including theft, drugs, murder, GBH, sentencing of defendants and so much more.
-This really allows for them to see the theory they learn in the classroom be played out in real-life cases in the courtroom.
+Yes, there are a number of trips on A-Level Law.
+We will visit Bristol Crown Court where you will be able to sit in the public gallery and watch trials unfold.
+Our students have seen trials in the past on a variety of legal matters including theft, drugs, murder, GBH, the sentencing of defendants and so much more.
+This really allows for them to see the theory they learn in the classroom play out in real-life cases in the courtroom.

 We have also visited the Houses of Parliament and the Supreme Court.
 Our students have taken part in debates within Parliament, a Q&A session with their local MP and a tour of the Palace of Westminster.
 Students also have the opportunity to observe legal issues being heard in the Supreme Court and have a tour of the Supreme Court, including visiting their gallery.
-This supplements with the students learning of Law Making within the syllabus.
+This supplements the students' learning of Law Making within the syllabus.

 In addition to this, every year we invite 'Life Behind Bars' to visit the College where they host a day event, bringing with them five ex-convicts and a psychologist to talk about the crimes they have committed and their experiences in prison.
 This helps students with the legal system part of the course, bringing theory to life.